Grupo Famsa: History

-In an August 6, 2020 a shareholder meeting authorized a request to file for Chapter 15 Bankruptcy in the United States and bankruptcy in Mexico.
+On August 6, 2020, a shareholder meeting authorized a request to file for Chapter 15 Bankruptcy in the United States and bankruptcy in Mexico.

 In 2023, Famsa closed their stores in Mexico only 3 stores open.

-Finally on March 31, 2023, Famsa closed its final and first location in Monterrey, Ending the 53 year old chain, as of December 16, 2023, Famsa had stores in the US.
+Finally on March 31, 2023, Famsa closed its final and first location in Monterrey, ending the 53-year-old chain.
+As of December 16, 2023, Famsa had stores in the US.